 - say “no” to social invitations when you’re already behind on your sleep and your other self-care protocols

-The person who is most responsible for taking care of you, is… you.
 It’s perfectly okay to be fiercely protective of your physical energy.
-This is a fundamental success strategy, and an integral part of time and energy management.
+This is a fundamental success strategy and an integral part of time and energy management.

 Ironically, you will have more to offer the world if you set healthy boundaries and say “no” to things.